Stephanie Bice: Personal life

 She married Geoffrey Bice in 1996.
 They have two daughters and live in Edmond, Oklahoma.
-Bice is Roman Catholic and attends St. Eugene Catholic Church also in Oklahoma City.
+Bice is Roman Catholic and attends St. Eugene Catholic Church in Oklahoma City.
 She converted to Catholicism before her wedding.
 Bice was the commencement speaker in 2024 at Oklahoma State University, her alma mater.

+Bice is a fan of the Oklahoma City Thunder.
+When the 2024–25 team won the 2025 NBA Finals, Bice was one of many Oklahoma politicians who celebrated the victory.